 Rock the Single Rider Line at Escape from Gringotts

-My best advice is to get over to Diagon Alley as soon as the park opens to avoid a long line at this new ride.
-We got there 30 minutes after the park opened and faced a 45 minute wait.
-Most of the day it hovered around 60 minutes.
+Most of the day, the line for Escape from Gringotts hovered around 60 minutes.
 I do recommend that you wait in the line to get the full experience of the goblins in the lobby and the story of the escape, however if you want to ride it again, jump in the single rider line.
 We did it twice and it took us 10 mins to get on.
 And we both ended up in the same car but different rows each time.

 Have dinner at the Leaky Caldron